ThreeMammals/Ocelot/docs/features/administration.rst

         .AddOcelot(builder.Configuration)
         .AddAdministration("/administration", "secret");

-In order for the administration API to work, Ocelot and `IdentityServer4`_ must be able to call themselves for validation.
+In order for the :ref:`administration-api` to work, Ocelot and `IdentityServer`_ must be able to call themselves for validation.
 This means that you need to add the base URL of Ocelot to the global configuration if it is not the default ``http://localhost:5000``.

 Please note, if you are using something like Docker to host Ocelot, it might not be able to call back to ``localhost``, etc., and you need to know what you are doing with Docker networking in this scenario.